hashicorp/packer/website/source/docs/post-processors/shell-local.html.md

     array is the shell program you want to use (for example, "sh" or "/usr/local/bin/zsh" or even "powershell.exe" although anything other than a flavor of the shell command language is not explicitly supported and may be broken by assumptions made within Packer).
+It's worth noting that if you choose to try to use shell-local for Powershell or other Windows commands, the environment variables will not be set properly for your environment.

     For backwards compatibility, `execute_command` will accept a string insetad of an array of strings.
 If a single string or an array of strings with only